mishnit/mishnit.github.io/Engg-Manager-README.md

 * I believe if you cannot measure something, you cannot improve it

-# My Philosophy
-My philosophy: C R A F T S M A N S H I P
+# My Working Style: C R A F T S M A N S H I P

-C - Customer Issue should be top priority

-R - Regular checkups to reduce miscommunication

-A - Automate Everything Possible
+C - Customer Issues (Adhoc task) can be handled by dev-on-call on weekly rotation R - Regular 10 min standup to update task status and dev/QA/stage/prod timelines A - Automate Everything Possible
 F - Frequent and smaller release cycles
 T - Test plans, health check audits and alerts

-S - Set why, what, how, when for each release

-M - Monitor system performance metrics
+S - Set why, what, how, priority and success criteria for each task before asking dev efforts M - Monitor system performance metrics

-A - Avoid Ad-hoc tasks in the middle of sprint

-N - Negotiate scope with product manager
+A - Allocate additional time for code reviews and architectural discussion N - Negotiate scope with product manager

-S - Set priority, timeline and success criteria

-H - Hire top notch engineers
+S - Stakeholders should participate in sprint planning and retrospectives H - Hire top notch engineers
 I - Incremental Release plan to avoid rollback

-P - Performance Appraisal
+P - Performance Appraisal & quarterly recognition

 # My Job
 As an Engineering Manager, it is my job to: